at062084/COVID-19-Austria/README.md

 # COVID-19-Austria
-- Dataset for Austria based on Sozial Ministerium (bmsgpk).
+- Dataset for Austria based on Sozial Ministerium (bmsgpk) and AGES.
 R Scripts for download, visualization, analysis and prediction
 - Additional visualization, analysis and prediction for the John Hopkins University dataset
 - Dataset and extractors for the IBM covid-county  scraper project

+## Units used
+- 'daily cases per 100.000 inhabitants':  Measure for current spread of desease
-- 'number of days until times ten cases': This is the main unit for speed of spread of COVID-19 used for all estimates
+- 'number of days until times ten cases': Measure for speed of spread of desease

-## News and Enhancements
+## Currents News and Enhancements (Xmas 2020)
 - 2020-12-30: Add Download, Visualization and Analysis of AGES data

+## Previous News (Spring 2020)
 - 2020-04-20: Update readme and plots.
 The measures taken on 15.3. clearly manifest in a pronounced increase of the *10 days 2-3 weeks later
 - 2020-04-13: Update readme and plots
 - 2020-04-12: New repo with dockerized version of scraper. runs on kubernetes. writes dumps to COS.
 Test mode.